econ-ark/Life-Cycle-Prime-Time/docs/life-cycle-prime-time.md

 ### Calibration

 Many of the parameters of the basic life-cycle consumption-saving model can be calibrated from well measured empirical data.
-For example, we use standard calibrations of both of the income shock processes during the working life, based on @Cagetti2003, and survival probabilities by age are taken directly from actuarial mortality tables published by the Social Security Administration.
+For example, we use standard calibrations of both of expected income growth during the working life, based on @Cagetti2003, and survival probabilities by age are taken directly from actuarial mortality tables published by the Social Security Administration.
+We use estimates of the age trajectory of permanent and transitory income variance from @SabelhausSong to calibrate $\sigma_{[\permShk, t]}^{2}$ and $\sigma_{[\tranShk, t]}^{2}$, and set the unemployment probability to a fairly standard value of $\pZero = 5\%$.
+Model agents begin their "lifetime" at age 25 with no wealth.

 We set the "pure" rate of time preference to $\beta=1$, meaning that the optimal choice is to care exactly as much about your future self as your present self (conditional on surviving into the future).

 Beyond those basic assumptions, we calibrate the model to include uncertainty after retirement.
-Specifically, we assume that there are "ordinary" expenditure shocks in retirement that are of similar magnitude to income shocks during working life (following recent estimates from  @flExpShocks).
+Specifically, we assume that there are "ordinary" expenditure shocks in retirement that are of similar magnitude to income shocks during working life (following recent estimates from @flExpShocks), generating the possibility of periods with much lower *disposable* income than usual.
+This assumption acts as a kind of shorthand for other modeling assumptions that focus on modeling the dynamics of medical and nursing home expenses in old age, e.g. @ameriks2011joy and @DeNardi2010.
 In principle, the presence of such shocks provides a precautionary motive to draw down wealth more slowly.
 However, our estimation results show that even when we include this calibration of expense shocks, the model still predicts much more drawdown of wealth than the data show.